KyleSmith19091/KyleSmith19091/README.md

 }
 ```

 The name is Kyle and I have been inputting text into a computer so that it can do cool stuff since I was 12.
-I am currently a **computer science student** at the **University of Pretoria** in South Africa.
+Currently working full-time as a software-engineer and doing research with the University of Pretoria part time.
 Programming to me is a way of staying sane in a world which I find to be crazy and weird.
 My programming experience comes from the five years of Robotics Programming for our High School team.
 I spend most of my time solving online
 programming related problems and developing smaller programs ranging from bash commands to stock screeners.